 Down Where It’s Wetter

-The leading cause of foundation issues in Louisiana all point back to one place.
-You know it, you love it, it’s everywhere—Water.
-Louisiana is the second wettest state in the nation, and we never see an end to the rainfall.
-Especially during hurricane season throughout the months of June to November.
+Water is everywhere in Louisiana.
+In fact, Louisiana is the second wettest state in the nation.
+We can especially see this during hurricane season throughout the months of June to November.
+And despite our state’s history, our homes still aren’t built to be waterproof.
 However, this doesn’t mean we can’t do anything about it.
-There’s a number of ways to prevent rain from building up on your property.
+There are a number of ways to prevent rain from building up on your property.
 But either way, it needs to find its way off your grass and into the road where the soil can’t soak it up.
-After all, the soil in Baton Rouge to the Northshore loves water.
+The soil in Baton Rouge to the Northshore loves water, and our specialists are here to help.

 What Soil Do We Have?

 WCK is one of the leading foundation experts in southern Louisiana.
 If you think your foundation is damaged, be sure to contact us and grab a free estimate!
 Common home foundation problems in Louisiana are easy to spot if you know what you’re looking for.
-So be sure to keep an eye out!
+Keeping an eye out and calling when you see trouble is the best way to keep your home standing strong.